qorix-group/score/docs/features/communication/some_ip_gateway/index.rst

 Applications communicating over the network may have to protect data with end-to-end protection (E2E), which may involve CRC-protection and checks, and message counters.

-There are several E2E (= End-to-End) profiles, which utilize various CRC routines as part of AUTOSAR E2E Protocol Specification, that shall be supported with the SOME/IP Gateway.
+There are several E2E (= End-to-End) profiles, which utilize various CRC routines as part of E2E Protocol Specification, that shall be supported with the SOME/IP Gateway.

 Though the implementation of the SOME/IP protocol itself is likely not going to be ASIL-B compliant and have a safety consideration of QM rather, E2E-checks and protection need to happen in an ASIL-B context.
 The gateway may perform the CRC routines as a central service.